Self-hosted deployment

 What infrastructure does Worklist Self-hosted require?

 Worklist Self-hosted is delivered as a Docker image for customer-operated infrastructure.
-Teams are responsible for hosting, operations, backups, access controls, and deployment maintenance in their own environment.
+The supplied Compose stack runs Worklist, PostgreSQL, and bundled MinIO object storage by default; teams are responsible for hosting, operations, backups, access controls, and deployment maintenance in their own environment.

 Who should consider Worklist Self-hosted?